tokamak-network/tokamak-thanos/op-supervisor/README.md

 - `op-e2e/interop`: Go interop system-tests, focused on offchain aspects of services to run end to end.
 - `op-e2e/actions/interop`: Go interop action-tests, focused on onchain aspects such as safety and state-transition.
-- `interop-devnet`: docker-compose to run interoperable chains locally.
+- `kurtosis-devnet/interop.yaml`: Kurtosis configuration to run interoperable chains locally.